 To a photo editing software, grayscale is also a way of storing information about how a photo is presented, just like RGB or CMYK.

 However, be aware that this is a destructive way of converting a photo to black and white in Photoshop.
-This means that once you convert it using grayscale mode, you lose the colour information in the image forever.
+This means that once you convert it using grayscale mode, you lose the color information in the image forever.

 Now that you’re clear on the difference between monochrome photography and black and white photography, go and experiment with both.
 You can try taking some black and white portraits of friends and family or some black and white landscape photography.